jakedex/cssjson-cli/README.md

 ```
 $ cssjson input_file [--to-css] [--output|-o output_file]
 ```
-`cssjson` converts css to JSON.
+`cssjson` converts CSS to JSON.
 To convert JSON to CSS, use the `--to-css` flag.

 By default, `cssjson` outputs to `stdout`.
 You can specify an output file with the `--output` flag:
 ```